tushuhei/sphinxcontrib-screenshot/doc/index.rst

 ``screenshot_contexts``
 =======================

-You can use the `screenshot_contexts` configuration parameter and the `:context:` option to set up custom contexts for the screenshots.
+You can use the `screenshot_contexts` configuration parameter and the :ref:`:context: <context>` option to set up custom contexts for the screenshots.
 This can be useful for instance to perform authentication requests before accessing to protected pages.
 Note that you can use the `storage_state` parameter to load a previous context and avoid making authentication requests for every screenshot.